 One common way of putting money into your business is tapping into personal savings.
 For small business owners, this often means giving up luxuries in order to keep the business running.
 For example, rather than taking a vacation or buying a new car, you can use that money to support the payroll.

 It’s not uncommon for business owners to ask friends and family for investment.
 This is especially the case when personal savings are insufficient to meet the business’s financial needs.
 In which case you’ll need to decide whether to take the money as a loan or sell them equity.

 Most entrepreneurs use self-funding to start their businesses.
 It’s an ideal source of financing because it gives you full control over the business.
 That means you have the freedom to run and operate as you see best and you’re not answerable to investors.
 Plus, it removes the pressure that comes with a loan or line of credit.

 On the other hand, not many people can afford self-funding.
 The closest alternative – asking friends and family for investment – is just as risky as taking out a loan.
 When things go wrong (which they always do) your family/friend relationships will be affected.

 Are you a small business owner or entrepreneur looking to survive during the COVID-19 pandemic?
 Nearside Business Checking is a modern checking account for small businesses that helps you save money on unfair fees, and provides cashback rewards, perks and discounts on business tools.

-With Nearside Business Checking, you won’t need to worry about NSF fees, monthly minimum requirements, card replacement fees, or other fees you’d expect from a traditional bank.
-You’ll also be able to earn up to 5% cash back automatically on eligible purchases using your Nearside card on restaurants, car rentals, gas, hotels, and more!
+With Nearside Business Checking, you won’t need to worry about monthly fees, monthly minimum requirements, or other fees you’d expect from a traditional bank.
+You’ll also earn 2.2% cashback rewards on all debit card purchases in 2022!